 ‘My name is Jerry.
 I’m an officer of Rotarians Against Malaria.
 I was allocated to distribute nets here in Lapalama.
 I just arrived today, and I will be staying here for two weeks to do household surveys and distribute mosquito nets in and around the villages here.

-Malaria – it’s dangerous, it kills, about 70% of people across PNG.
-So [RAM] takes this initiative to reduce deaths caused by malaria and we try our best to get into the remote areas to save those unfortunate ones and protect them from getting the disease.
+Malaria – it’s dangerous.
+It kills about 70% of people across PNG, so [RAM] takes this initiative to reduce deaths caused by malaria and we try our best to get into the remote areas to save those unfortunate ones and protect them from getting the disease.

 Lapalama is an area where malaria is quite high.
-The nets are brought here and hope to reduce the rate of malaria and prevent future outbreaks.
+The nets are brought here and we hope to reduce the rate of malaria and prevent future outbreaks.

 We normally go around and train volunteers from villages surrounding Lapalama who do a survey and bring back the results.
 Then we go through and allocate nets and distribute them according to the population in each village.